johnnymetz/johnny-metz-blog/content/posts/five-ways-to-get-django-objects-with-a-related-object.md

 Probably the most popular approach but there are two problems:

 - Doesn't return a queryset so we can't do any more work in the database, which isn't [ideal for performance](https://docs.djangoproject.com/en/3.2/topics/db/optimization/#do-database-work-in-the-database-rather-than-in-python).
-- Makes a total of two database queries because "prefetch_related does a separate lookup for each relationship, and does the 'joining' in Python" ([docs](https://docs.djangoproject.com/en/dev/ref/models/querysets/#prefetch-related)).
+- Makes a total of two database queries because [prefetch_related does a separate lookup for each relationship](https://docs.djangoproject.com/en/dev/ref/models/querysets/#prefetch-related).

 Let's see some other query count examples with `prefetch_related`: